waku-org/specs/standards/application/relay-reliability.md

 The message query request exposes the metadata of clients to the store nodes, and the store node can easily associate the messages with interested clents.

-The query requests add a fair mount of load to store services, and increased linearly with more users onboarded.
+The query requests add a fair mount of load to store nodes, and increased linearly with more users onboarded.
 Store nodes should be able to scale up and scale down itself by monitoring or predicting the workload.

 The store node can also be a target for DDoS attack.
 The store node should have a mechanism to prevent such attack.